bramziltzer/5004-Animator-Project/README.md

 # Easy Animator
-OOD class project that uses the MVC and Swing to create an animator with multiple views.
+Object Oriented Design class project that uses the MVC and Swing to create an animator with multiple views.

 Easy Animator is a Java program that creates animations from a text file.
 The program can output multiple types of views:
 1) Visual: plays an animation once through at a given speed.